 - Lets you assign (and create) custom labels

 - Can perform automatic group assignment.
 Groups that do not already exist will be created.

 - Supports line breaks in CSV and tab-delimited text file fields (street addresses, notes, etc.) if the file is properly formatted

 - Fields not supported by Contacts can be added to the "Note" field

 - Comes with an interactive preview to make it easier to determine the character encoding of the import file – helpful if you don't know which encoding was used or if you have no idea what a character encoding is.

 Importer for Contacts never does overwrite or even delete existing contacts.
 Instead, old duplicates will be added to a group in Contacts, making it easy for you to remove them manually if the import worked right.

-The app offers a flexible pricing model for both one-time and recurring usage (one-time fees—NO auto-renewable subscriptions).
-Unless unlocked with an In-App Purchase, Importer for Contacts allows the import of 10 records per file to give you a chance to check if the app does fit your needs.
-Choose one of the available In-App Purchases to remove this limitation.
+The trial version can be unlocked by purchasing a classic perpetual licence.
+For Mac App Store users, the app offers a flexible pricing model for both one-time and recurring usage (one-time fees—NO auto-renewable subscriptions).
+Unless unlocked with a license or an In-App Purchase, Importer for Contacts allows the import of 10 records per file to give you a chance to check if the app does fit your needs.